SOUTHWORTH

 2. DA + CC SUBMISSIONS

-If works can't be complying development.
-Approval is required by your local council.
-For the smoothest path through council it is best to comply with their controls, known as the LEP & DCP controls.
-For a particular zone the site is situated in. there are controls for the maximum area of flooring, maximum height limits, minimum landscape areas, minimum front setbacks, side setbacks, rear setbacks, which are slightly different to Complying Development controls and depending the council.
-This can be explained by requesting a site assessment of your site.
-For a DA scaled architectural drawings are required as well as other reports depending on the site's constraints, be it bushfire, flood, geotechnical.
+For a DA, scaled architectural drawings are required as well as other reports depending on the site's constraints, be it bushfire, flood, or geotechnical constraints.
 Council assesses the proposal, neighbours are notified.
 If neighbours & council have no issues with your proposal, and everything complies with the LEP & DCP, council should approve your proposal easily.
-Southworth Architect can organise all the information required for the DA and liaise with council on your behalf.
+Southworth Architect can organise all the information required for your DA and liaise with council on your behalf, taking out the stress of dealing with council.

 CC submission

-After council approval council will provide 'Conditions of Consent'.
-A construction certificate is then required to start building.
+After council approval, council will provide 'Conditions of Consent'.
+A construction certificate (CC) is then required to start building.
 This involves preparation of more detailed drawings, Structural Engineer drawings if necessary and any other requirements of the 'Conditions of Consent'.
 Other requirements of the CC for example include: builders insurances, payment of long service levy, S94 council fees.
 Either Council's Certification department or a Private Certifier (PCA) can issue a Construction Certificate (CC), then a builder can begin building.
 Southworth Architect can organise all the information required for the CC.